Quick answer

 | Format | Comic / graphic novel |

-| Key point | Single issue #1, on sale October 7, 2015, Image, double-sized, cover the printed price |
+| Key point | Single issue #1 from Image Comics, on sale October 7, 2015, a double-sized debut carrying the standard printed cover price with the regular… |

 | Book-club edition exists? | — |